xtfer/keyparty/readme.md

 ## About KeyParty

-KeyParty is a simple key-value store using JSON files for storage and written for PHP 5.4 and above.
+KeyParty is a simple, pluggable key-value store wrapper for PHP 5.4 and above.
+It comes with a native KV store (or "jar") using JSON files.

 *Example:*